msqr/sendmail-sobriquet/README.md

 # sendmail-sobriquet
-Web based management of Sendmail LDAP aliases
+Web based management of Sendmail LDAP aliases.

+See http://msqr.github.io/sendmail-sobriquet/ for more information.